BernhardPosselt/pf2e-kingmaker-tools/README.md

     cd dev/FoundryVTT-12.330/
     ./foundryvtt

-You can release a new version using:
+You can release a new version by changing the version in **build.gradle.kts** and then executing:

     GITHUB_TOKEN="token_here" FOUNDRY_TOKEN="token_here" ./gradlew release